experience-experiments/generate-pdf/README.md

   }
 }
 ```
+Where `http://localhost:8080` is the location of the server from which any assets can be requested.

 ## Rendering HTML

-Once the `makeFace`, `readFace` and `hogan` sections have been executed, we execute the rendering steps.
+Once the `makeFace`, `readFace` and `hogan` sections have executed, we proceed to the rendering steps.
 These are defined as methods on the configuration object.

 ### Either